tincotema/mcstas-python-wrapper/README.md

 	                        path (absolute or not) to the python file containing mcvariables and analyse functions -d RESULT_DIR, --result-dir RESULT_DIR
 	                        directory name for the simulationresults.
 If none is given or foulder name exists allrady, a increment Folder Name is generated
+      -l LIST, --list LIST  a file containing variables in csv format. first row has to match with variable names occuring in the instrument. variables that are not in here take the value from the py file. each row is a single simmulation. list will be saved together with the result for later use

 	modes:
 	  Use 'manager mode --help' to view the help for any command.